diegomacario/Teapong/README.md

 ### macOS

 To build Teapong on macOS, you must follow the same steps listed in the **Installation** section, except for the last one, which you must replace with the following:
-- Open a Terminal window, navigate to this repository, and execute the following command:
+- Execute the following command to build the game:
  ```sh
  $ make Teapong
  ```